 Native coral transplanting or out planting done in conjunction with either a (a) State of Hawaii Division of Aquatic Resources, (b) United States National Marine Fisheries Service, or (c) National Oceanic and Atmospheric Administration restoration plan or reef management plan.

 Minor repair of an existing structure, facility, use, land, and equipment, whether it is nonconforming or permitted, which does not increase its size or intensity of use and that involves mostly cosmetic work or like-to-like replacement of component parts, and that results in negligible change to or impact to land, or a natural and cultural resource.
-Any repair, strengthening, reinforcement, and maintenance of a shoreline erosion control structure shall be done in accordance with 13-5-22 (P-15) Shoreline Hardening.
-Any repair, strengthening, reinforcement, and maintenance of a fishpond shall be in accordance with sections 183-44 and 183B-2, HRS.

 Clearing of sand from stream mouths, canals, small boat harbors, or other features for state or county maintenance, provided that the sand removed shall be placed on adjacent shoreline areas unless the placement would result in significant turbidity, as determined by the department.